 Being a landlord is no easy feat, and while the rewards can certainly be worthwhile, it shouldn’t be a task that’s taken lightly.
 Residential landlords have ample challenges to face in dealing with tenant screening, rent collection, pet screening, maintenance and repairs, inspections and compliance, lease enforcement, and evictions.

 It’s important for residential landlords to understand the risks associated with each of these tasks before tackling them.
-From understanding tenant laws to research the budget for repairs to brushing up on eviction alternatives, being prepared as a landlord will go a long way toward making things easier in the long run.
+From understanding tenant laws to researching the budget for repairs to brushing up on eviction alternatives, being prepared as a landlord will go a long way toward making things easier in the long run.

 There are solutions available out there that can help streamline the process and make things much more manageable.
 At Revolution Rental Management, we serve our clients by providing comprehensive support for all of these services.
 From property inspections and tenant screenings right through to maintenance and lease enforcement services—our team is here to help landlords reduce their headaches when owning rental properties.